phylum-dev/phylum-ci/docs/integrations/gitlab_ci.md

     # for *workspace* manifest files where there is no companion lockfile (e.g., libraries).
     - phylum-ci --force-analysis --all-deps --depfile Cargo.toml

+    # Perform analysis as part of a group-owned project.
+    # A paid account is needed to use groups: https://phylum.io/pricing
+    - phylum-ci --group my_group

     # Analyze all dependencies in audit mode, to gain insight without failing builds.
     - phylum-ci --all-deps --audit